liuar6/transmap/README.md

 --both mate |  This option indicates that for paired-end alignments, both mate should be successfully mapped to the new reference for the alignments to be reported.
 --fix-NH | Fix the NH and HI tag.
 NH indicates number of reported alignments that contain the query in the current record and NI indicates the index of the current record of all reported alignments.
 Remapping  could make these information invalid, set this option to rebuild a valid NH and HI.
 --fix-MD | Fix the MD tag.
 When an alignment record is trimmed or the target is in reverse strand, the orginal MD could become invalid, set this option to rebuild a valid MD.
 Fixing requires the alignments contains an original MD tag.
 --fix-NM | Fix the NM tag.
 When an alignment record is trimmed, the original NM could become invalid, set this option to recalculate a valid NM.
-Fixing requires an original MD (original NM is not nessesary).
+Fixing requires an original MD and --fix-MD specified (original NM is not nessesary).

 Author
 ====